 It’s my first visit to CERES, what should I do?

 Welcome!
-Pop into the Visitors Centre for a map, or take a photo of one of the big maps that are placed at various points around the park.
-Have a wander through the Nursery, and pick up a native or bushfood plant.
-Head down to the Grocery for a coffee, have a peek at the chickens, and let the kids have a run around in the sandpit!
-Take a stroll through the community garden plots and see what our community have got growing.
-Watch the many enthusiastic volunteers and cyclists tinker in The Bike Shed, and if you’re keen, become a member and learn how to fix a brake, a puncture or fit a tyre.
-Wander down through the trees to the Merri Creek, a wonderful inner-city sanctuary for wildlife.
+Pop into the Visitor Centre for a map, or take a photo of one of the big maps that are placed at various points around the park.
+Have a wander through the Nursery, and pick up a native plant.
+Head down to the Grocery, listen to some local musicians, grab a coffee, have a peek at the chickens, and let the kids have a run around in the sandpit.
+Take a stroll through the community garden plots and see what our community have been growing.
+Watch the many enthusiastic volunteers and cyclists tinker in The Bike Shed, and see what kind of bikes they have for sale.
+Wander down to the Terra Wonder Playspace, and marvel at the giant millipede – scaled up 500 times!
+Meander down through the trees to the Merri Creek, a wonderful inner-city sanctuary for wildlife (yes there are still platypus living there!).
 Pop back up past the beehives, the propagation shed, and Honey Lane Market Garden, finishing your day at the Merri Cafe, for a well-earned chai or delicious organic lunch.

 Can I buy a bike at CERES?